maxhumber/BreadBuddy/Marketing/Description.md

 BreadyBuddy is a recipe scheduler for baked goods.

-Great for sourdough baguettes, overnight pizza dough, and recipe that requires more than a couple of hours to bake!
+Great for sourdough baguettes, overnight pizza dough, and recipes that require more than a couple of hours to bake!